Statute of Limitations for Personal Injury in Tampa, FL

 Defective product injury claims

 However, it’s important to understand another statute of repose that may affect product liability lawsuits.
 In Florida, products have an “expected useful life” of 10 years, and the statute of repose imposes a time limit of 12 years after the product was first purchased.
-This means that if you were injured by a defective product that was purchased more than 12 years ago, you will not be able to file a defective product lawsuit.
+This means that if you purchased a defective product more than 12 years ago and sustained an injury from this product, you will not be able to file a defective product lawsuit.

 Construction accident claims

 If a worker is injured in a construction accident, they have four years from the date of their injury to file a construction accident lawsuit.
-If the worker was killed as a result of the construction accident, their family has two years to file a wrongful death lawsuit on their behalf.
+If a construction accident results in the death of a worker, their family has two years to file a wrongful death lawsuit on their behalf.

 Wrongful death claims

 If someone else’s negligence caused the wrongful death of your loved one, you have the option to file a wrongful death lawsuit on their behalf.
-Wrongful death claims are considered a special type of personal injury claim in which the person who was injured is no longer available to bring legal action themselves.
+Wrongful death claims are a special type of personal injury claim.
+In such a claim, the person who was injured is no longer available to bring legal action themselves.
 Surviving loved ones have two years from the date of death to file wrongful death lawsuits.

 Claims against government entities

-If you were injured as the result of negligence on behalf of the government in the state of Florida, the typical statute of limitations does not apply.
-Instead, you are required to notify the state agency involved in your claim and Florida’s Department of Financial Services of your intention to file a claim within three years of the date of the incident.
+If you sustained an injury as the result of negligence on behalf of the government in the state of Florida, the typical statute of limitations does not apply.
+Instead, you need to notify the state agency involved in your claim and Florida’s Department of Financial Services of your intention to file a claim within three years of the date of the incident.